gamesbook/protograf/docs/source/card_decks.rst

 ================
 `↑ <table-of-contents-crddk_>`_

-This command allows for a dataset to be used as the source for values or properties making up a Card.
-Because values now have "names" they can be accessed and used in the `Supporting Commands`_ - this is usually the primary reason to supply a data source in this way.
+This command allows for a dataset |dash| for example, a CSV file or an Excel spreadsheet |dash| to be used as the source for values or properties of commands making the cards.

+Because values now have "names" they can be referenced and used by the `Supporting Commands`_ - this is usually the primary reason to supply a data source in this way.

 ..
 NOTE::